A Survey on Multi-Task Learning: MTL Models

 In \cite{hh13}, a generalized horseshoe prior is proposed to do feature selection for MTL as: {

-} where $\mathcal{N}(\mathbf{m},\bm{\sigma})$ denotes a univariate or multivariate normal distribution with $\mathbf{m}$ as the mean and $\bm{\sigma}$ as the variance or covariance matrix, $u_{ji}$ and $v_{ji}$ are the $j$th entries in $\mathbf{u}^i$ and $\mathbf{v}^i$, respectively, and $\rho,\gamma$ are hyperparameters.
+} where $\mathcal{N}(\cdot|\mathbf{m},\bm{\sigma})$ denotes a univariate or multivariate normal distribution with $\mathbf{m}$ as the mean and $\bm{\sigma}$ as the variance or covariance matrix, $u_{ji}$ and $v_{ji}$ are the $j$th entries in $\mathbf{u}^i$ and $\mathbf{v}^i$, respectively, and $\rho,\gamma$ are hyperparameters.
 Here $\mathbf{C}$ shared by all the tasks denotes the feature correlation matrix to be learned from data and it encodes an assumption that different tasks share identical feature correlations.
-When $\mathbf{C}$ becomes an identity matrix which means that features are independent, this prior degenerates to the horseshoe prior which can induce sparse estimations.
+When $\mathbf{C}$ becomes an identity matrix which means that features are independent, this prior degenerates to the horseshoe prior.

-Hern{\'{a}}ndez{-}Lobato et al. \cite{hhg15} propose a probabilistic model based on the horseshoe prior as: {
+Hern{\'{a}}ndez{-}Lobato et al. \cite{hhg15} propose a probabilistic model based on the horseshoe prior as {

 } where $\delta_0$ is the probability mass function at zero and $\pi(\cdot)$ denotes the density function of non-zero coefficients.
 In Eq. (\ref{equ_DMTFL_prior}), $z_j$ indicates whether feature $j$ is an outlier ($z_j=1$) or not ($z_j=0$) and $\omega_i$ indicates whether task $\mathcal{T}_i$ is an outlier ($\omega_i=1$) or not ($\omega_i=0$).
-Moreover, $\eta_{ji}$ and $\tau_{ji}$ indicate whether feature $j$ is relevant for the prediction in $\mathcal{T}_i$ ($\eta_{ji},\tau_{ji}=1$) or not ($\eta_{ji},\tau_{ji}=0$), and $\gamma_j$ indicates whether the non-outlier feature $j$ is relevant ($\gamma_j=1$) for the prediction or not ($\gamma_j=0$) in all non-outlier tasks.
+Moreover, $\eta_{ji}$ and $\tau_{ji}$ indicate whether feature $j$ is relevant for the prediction in $\mathcal{T}_i$ ($\eta_{ji},\tau_{ji}=1$) or not ($\eta_{ji},\tau_{ji}=0$), and $\gamma_j$ indicates whether a non-outlier feature $j$ is relevant ($\gamma_j=1$) for the prediction or not ($\gamma_j=0$) in all non-outlier tasks.
 Based on the above definitions, the three terms in the right-hand side of Eq. (\ref{equ_DMTFL_prior}) specify probability density functions of $w_{ji}$ based on different situations of features and tasks.
-So this model can also handle outlier tasks but in a way different from \cite{zyx10}.
+So this model can also handle outlier tasks but in a different way from \cite{zyx10}.